 One thing to add is that if you aren’t a strong swimmer you will need to stay in the main area.
 There is another large lagoon but you have to swim against a very strong current to get to it.
 Well worth pushing through though!

 It’s also well worth going to more local restaurants and bars for food and drinks.
-The local Tanzanian food is just incredible, and once you get past the fact you use your hands to eat a lot of it, it’s wonderful.
+The local Tanzanian food is just incredible.
 So many grilled meats, vegetables and spices.
 Samosas for breakfast took some getting used to, but it’s all good!

 All washed down with a bottle of Kilimanjaro or Pineapple Fanta, obviously…

-It’s worth trying the local coffee as well whilst in Moshi, it’s strong, but hands down the best coffee I have ever tasted in my life.
+It’s worth trying the local coffee, whilst in Moshi.
+It’s strong, but hands down the best coffee I have ever tasted in my life.
 I brought enough home to open my own coffee shop…

 I adored Tanzania, and with views like that?
 Well, you can’t beat it.